Afro fusion: 2020s

-Songstress Buhlebendalo Mda, performed at the Standard Bank Joy of Jazz Festival held at the Sandton Convention Centre in Johannesburg on September 29, 2023 and September 30, 2023.
+Songstress Buhlebendalo Mda, performed at the Standard Bank Joy of Jazz Festival held at the Sandton Convention Centre in Johannesburg on September 29, 2023, and September 30, 2023.
 Accompanied by an all-female band, Mda's performance blended traditional Xhosa sounds with afro-fusion elements, inclusive of storytelling and sacred African spirituality.
 Throughout her performance, Buhlebendalo Mda periodically burned imphepho, a traditional ritual honoring the presence of ancestors.
 Mda is a former member of the afro-soul a cappella ensemble,The Soil.

 American rappers Don Toliver and Offset released the single, "Worth It".
 The song's instrumental featured afro-fusion elements.

 In 2024, Greg Maqoma was bestowed The Encore Award at the 59th Fleur du Cap Theatre Awards in recognition of his adept fusion of contemporary dance and indigenous movement as well as for the lasting impact he has had on South Africa's cultural storytelling.

 Nigerians, rapper Olamide and musical artist Asake's song "Amapiano" received a nomination for the inaugural Best African Music Performance category at the 66th Annual Grammy Awards.
 Additionally, former US President Barack Obama included the song in his list of favorite music for 2023.
 According to Collins Badewa of Style Rave, the song is characterized by "an infectious blend of energetic beats, vibrant melodies and catchy hooks".
 It gained recognition for fusing elements from hip hop, amapiano, afrobeats, deep house, and a "neo-fuji" aesthetic, creating a distinct rhythmic sound.
 Asake's studio album, Work of Art features the song as a single.
-Douglas Markowitz, writing for the Grammy Awards in 2024, observed that while the song paid tribute to the amapiano genre, it in actual fact, reimagined certain elements such as the iconic log drum.
+Douglas Markowitz, writing for the Grammy Awards in 2024, observed that while the song paid tribute to the amapiano genre, it in fact, reimagined certain elements such as the iconic log drum.
 The lyrics predominantly feature Yoruba language and Nigerian Pidgin, interspersed with fragments of English.